Coop-NATCCO: Creation

-Coop-NATCCO Party-List was created through the initiative of NATCCO leaders who viewed the party-list system as an opportunity to go beyond mere dependence on traditional politicians to push forward the co-operative's legislative agenda.
-They recognized that active participation in the implementation of laws and government policies was necessary to ensure that the desired results for co-operative growth and development would be achieved.
+Coop-NATCCO Party-List was created by NATCCO leaders who viewed the party-list system as an opportunity to go beyond mere dependence on traditional politicians to push forward the co-operative's legislative agenda.

-On July 27, 1997, the NATCCO board met at Cauayan, Isabela and approved the Network's participation in the party-list election.
-Shortly after, on November 12, 1997, the board met again and commissioned Atty.
+On July 27, 1997, the NATCCO board met at Cauayan, Isabela, and approved the network's participation in the party-list election.
+On November 12, 1997, the board met again and commissioned Atty.
 Edmund Lao to prepare the party's manifestation to participate in the election and to draft the by-laws of Coop-NATCCO Network Party-List.

-Coop-NATCCO Party-List was registered with the (COMELEC) on the day of the deadline, practically on the eleventh hour of the eleventh day of the eleventh month (November 11, 1997).
-Though the party anticipated a favorable response from the COMELEC on its registration, this did not happen as expected.
+Coop-NATCCO Party-List was registered with the COMELEC on November 11, 1997.
 On February 7, 1998, a COMELEC promulgation disqualified the party.
 Atty.
-Edmund Lao immediately filed a motion for reconsideration.
-Meanwhile, the party did not lose hope and still proceeded to come up with its list of five (5) nominees.
+Edmund Lao filed a motion for reconsideration.
+Meanwhile, the party still proceeded to come up with its list of 5 nominees.